scottwestover/scottwestover.dev/hugo-site/content/post/2026/03/building-a-suika-style-merge-game-with-phaser-4-part-6/index.md

 -   **More Fruit Types:** Expanding the `FRUITS` array and adding more assets.

 Congratulations on building a complete physics-based merge game in Phaser!

+You can find the completed source code for this article here on GitHub: [Part 6 Source Code](https://github.com/devshareacademy/phaser-4-suika-game/tree/6_restart_game)

+If you run into any issues, please reach out via [GitHub Discussions](https://github.com/devshareacademy/phaser-4-suika-game/discussions), or leave a comment down below.